 I’m on the periphery of the LGBTQ community.
 But as the hetero cisgender mother of an adult son who self-identifies as genderqueer, I strive to be a responsible ally.
 The words on this simple sticker were an urgent reminder of how many people wake up each day knowing they may be treated as less than someone else.

-And with the shocking statistic that 40% of homeless youth are LGBT, I imagine an overwhelming number of teenagers who cry themselves to sleep at night and far too many young children who brace themselves for rejection at school, at church or, worse, at home.
+And with the shocking statistic that 40% of LGBT youth have experienced homelessness, I imagine an overwhelming number of teenagers who cry themselves to sleep at night and far too many young children who brace themselves for rejection at school, at church or, worse, at home.

 I feel sorry for the parents who aren’t learning from their LGBTQ kids, whether it’s about a beauty cream or the love required for those children to thrive.
 Every child wants to be accepted and cherished for who they are.
 And that’s not always visible by just looking at someone.